 The Idaho Foodbank (IFB), founded in 1984, is an independent nonprofit organization, and the largest distributor of free emergency food in the state of Idaho.
-IFB facilities are located in Boise, Lewiston, and Pocatello serving 39 of Idaho's 44 counties.
+IFB facilities are located in Meridian, Lewiston, and Pocatello and serve Idaho's 44 counties.

-Food distribution is made possible by generous donors including manufacturers, wholesalers and retailers, thousands of volunteers, community and corporate food drives, and a network of more than 200 nonprofit Partner Agencies.
+Food distribution is made possible by generous donors including manufacturers, wholesalers and retailers, thousands of volunteers, community and corporate food drives, and a network of more than 450+ schools, nonprofits, and churches.

-Our Partner Agencies include food pantries, community kitchens, emergency shelters, senior centers, and other feeding programs.
-The Idaho Foodbank also provides direct service through programs such as the Mobile Pantry, the Backpack Program, School Pantry and Summer Feeding Program.
+Our Partners include food pantries, community kitchens, emergency shelters, senior centers, and other feeding programs.
+The Idaho Foodbank also provides direct service through programs such as the Mobile Pantry, Backpack, School Pantry, Picnic in the Park, The Emergency Food Assistance Program (TEFAP), as well as the Commodity Supplemental Food Program (CSFP).
 IFB also offers Share Our Strength's Cooking Matters, a cooking and nutrition education program for low-income families.

-IFB's main facility is located in Boise and serves Partner Agencies within Southwest Idaho.
-The Boise branch services Ada, Adams, Blaine, Boise, Camas, Canyon, Cassia, Elmore, Gem, Gooding, Jerome, Lincoln, Minidoka, Owyhee, Payette, Twin Falls, Valley, and Washington Counties.
+IFB's main facility is located in Meridian and serves Partners within Southwest Idaho.
+The Meridian branch services Ada, Adams, Blaine, Boise, Camas, Canyon, Cassia, Elmore, Gem, Gooding, Jerome, Lincoln, Minidoka, Owyhee, Payette, Twin Falls, Valley, and Washington Counties.